srikanthmalla/dotfiles/README.md

 ``source ~/dotfiles/.vimrc``

-Plug automatically install (it's there in vimrc
+Plugins are automatically installed (it's there in vimrc)

 <!-- For the first time install plugins (nerdtree), using command (in VIM)
 ``:PlugInstall`` -->